Chanistar/configure-ad/README.md

 Setting up Remote Desktop for non-administrative users on the Client-VM.
-             Now it is possible to log into Client-1 as a normal, non-administrative user.
+             Now it is possible to log into the Client-VM as a normal, non-administrative user.